...

 A lower DTI suggests that an individual has a lower level of debt relative to their income, making them more likely to qualify for favorable terms.
 On the other hand, a high DTI could signal financial strain and may lead to difficulties in securing loans.

-How is Debit to Income Ratio Calculated?
+How is the Debt to Income Ratio Calculated?

 Gather all your monthly debt payments, which include credit card bills, loan payments, and other financial obligations.
 Calculate the sum of these values to get the total monthly debt payments.